GITNUX MARKETDATA REPORT 2023

 This KPI evaluates the success of employee training programs by examining the improvement in employee performance and skills after completing training sessions.

-This KPI measures the percentage of working days lost due to employee absence.
+This KPI measures the percentage of working days lost due to employee absence, helping to identify any underlying issues within the organization that may be contributing to a high rate of absenteeism.

 This KPI assesses the level of employee commitment, enthusiasm, and involvement within the organization, which may directly impact overall productivity and retention rates.